CodeWithDennis/filament-theme-inspector/README.md

 ## Usage

-Add the following plugin to your plugins method on your page or form.
+Add the following plugin to your plugins method on your panel.

 ```php
 use CodeWithDennis\FilamentThemeInspector\FilamentThemeInspectorPlugin;